FarhangAmaji/versatileAnn/README.md

 - **`BrazingTorch` and `machineLearning` sections:** Offer valuable resources for individuals aspiring to delve into `development` and utilizing `deep learning` and `machine learning` approaches, respectively. and are `suitable` for `majority of machine learning community` and can be `used by anyone who uses pytorch` or `deals with machine learning models`.

 - **`models`, `dataPrep` and `commonDatasets` sections:** But these sections are currently `specialized` for `forecasting`. `models` contains many of `forecasting` `state of the art models`.
 It's worth noting that `NLP`, `alognside forecasting`, falls under the category of models dealing with `sequential data`, where information is processed in a specific order.
 This alignment allows versatileAnn to be also useful for `NLP models`.

-  - **These sections currently support only Forecasing and NLP but they have Potential for Broader Application:**

-    While the current implementation `focuses primarily` on `forecasting` and `NLP`, the project `exhibits` the `potential` to `extend its capabilities` to `other subfields`. `Novel features` within the project `lay` the `groundwork for future` integration of functionalities `tailored` for data preparation in `NLP` and `computer vision`, as well as the potential for developing `models` specific to `computer vision` tasks.

 ### brazingTorch<a id='brazingTorchFeatures'></a>

 brazingTorch is a `high level wrapper` around `pytorch lightning`, which itself is a wrapper around `pytorch`. therefore, you can seamlessly `integrate` BrazingTorch with other `PyTorch`, `PyTorch Lightning`, and even TensorBoard features for a `tailored` deep learning experience.

-`brazingTorch` was developed here in this project, but as it offers valuable functionalities for the `broader deep learning community`, so it was moved to its own github repo: https://github.com/FarhangAmaji/brazingTorch
+`brazingTorch` was developed here in this project(versatileAnn), but as it offers valuable functionalities for the `broader deep learning community`, so it was moved to its own github repo: https://github.com/FarhangAmaji/brazingTorch

 it can be found at `\brazingTorchFolder`.